wookie-fatcat/agility/README.md

-  Using Solcast is optional but recommended: it's pretty straightforward to set up an account and specify the specific details of your system so that they can provide the daily predictions (which are more often that not uncannily accurate!).
-If you opt to not use Solcast, then Agility will make its predictions using a moving average of your daily solar output that is derived from the SolisCloud data for your system.
+  Using Solcast is optional but recommended: it's pretty straightforward to set up an account and specify the specific details of your system so that they can provide the daily predictions (which are more often than not uncannily accurate!).
+If you opt not to use Solcast, then Agility will make its predictions using a moving average of your daily solar output that is derived from the SolisCloud data for your system.
+Using this information may occasionally result in Agility charging your batteries more than needed, or failing to charge them sufficiently so that they run out prematurely and you begin to directly use grid power, potentially during a high-priced slot.

 ----